AMIGAS: Promoting Cervical Cancer Screening among Hispanic Women and Latinas

 Story

 Ayudando a Las Mujeres con Información, Guía y Amor para su Salud (AMIGAS) means “Helping Women with Information, Guidance, and Love for Their Health.”
-The AMIGAS program is a bilingual, educational outreach intervention designed to help community health workers, or promotoras, increase cervical cancer screening among Hispanic women.
-In the United States, Hispanic women are less likely to be screened for cervical cancer and more likely to die from the disease than non-Hispanic white women.1
+The AMIGAS program is a bilingual, educational outreach intervention designed to help community health workers, or promotoras, increase cervical cancer screening among Hispanic women and Latinas.
+In the United States, Hispanic women and Latinas are less likely to be screened for cervical cancer and more likely to die from the disease than non-Hispanic white women.1

 Understanding the Community